Did you ever wish you had a chessboard on your computer with pieces that you could move?

 Moves are recorded as reversible algebraic notation in the text area on the left, and Forsyth–Edwards notation in the string below the controls: the piece positions in rows, with numbers indicating blank spaces; which color to move; castling ability; en passant target, if any; half-moves since the last capture or pawn move; and the move number.

 To play Chess960 (Fischer Random Chess), press “generate” to randomly set up a position.
 Or, arrange the white pieces and press “read.”
 The setup procedure:

 • Place the bishops on different colors.

-• Place the queen and nights.
+• Place the queen and knights anywhere.

 • Place the king between the rooks.

 The Forsyth–Edwards notation is modified in Chess960 to Shredder-FEN: to resolve ambiguity, castling ability is indicated by the files of the rooks rather than “K” and “Q.” Also, as in X-FEN, only “real” en passant targets, with an enemy pawn in position, are recorded.